 [ TOP ]

-If you are in the Military or temporarily overseas you may qualify as a "Special Vote by Mail Voter."
-Your County Election Official will process these special Vote by Mail ballot applications as many as 60 days prior to the election.
-(Election Code 3103)
+If you are in the military or currently overseas you may qualify as a UOCAVA Voter (Uniformed and Overseas Citizens Absentee Voting Act).
+Your County elections official will process these ballot applications as early as 60 days prior to the election.
+(Elections Code Section 3105)

-Complete the application and either send it to our office via postal service at:
+Send the completed application to our office via postal service at:

 Stanislaus County Registrar of Voters

 You may also fax your completed application to us at 209-525-5803.